demitry/patel-netcore-mvc/NetCoreMVC.md

 ### Viewbag in Action [88]

 - Q: And how to pass it?
+- A: via ViewBag
-- A: ViewBag transfers data from controller to View and NOT vise-versa
+  - ViewBag transfers data from controller to View and NOT vise-versa
+  - Ideal for situations in which the temp data is not in a model
   - ViewBag is dynamic property, C# 4.0
   - Any number of properties can be assigned to ViewBag
   - The ViewBag's life only lasts during the current http request.